-return type [CLI_return_t] 1 on success and 0 on failure.
+return type [CLI\return\t] 1 on success and 0 on failure.

 Sometimes during extended VisIt runs, you might want to periodically clear the compute engine's network cache to reduce the amount of memory being used by the compute engine.
 Clearing the network cache is also useful when you want to change what the compute engine is working on.
 For example, you might process a large database and then decide to process another large database.
 Clearing the network cache beforehand will free up more resources for the compute engine so it can more efficiently process the new database.
 The host argument is a string object containing the name of the computer on which the compute engine is running.
-The simulation argument is optional and only applies to when you want to instruct a simulation that is acting as a VisIt compute engine to clear its network cache.
-If you want to tell more than one compute engine to clear its cache without having to call ClearCache multiple times, you can use the ClearCacheForAllEngines function.
+The simulation argument is optional and only applies to when you want to tell more than one compute engine to clear its cache without having to call ClearCache multiple times, you can use the ClearCacheForAllEngines function.